pocketjoso/penthouse/README.md

     customPageHeaders: {
       'Accept-Encoding': 'identity' // add if getting compression errors like 'Data corrupted' },
+    strict: false,                  // set to true to throw on CSS errors
     screenshots: {
       // turned off by default
       // basePath: 'homepage', // absolute or relative; excluding file extension